The Impossible Fortune: Plot

-When a guest approaches Elizabeth for help during Joyce’s daughter’s wedding, the Thursday Murder Club becomes involved in a case involving a disappearance, a murder, and a valuable code.
+When the best man approaches Elizabeth for help during Joyce’s daughter’s wedding, the Thursday Murder Club becomes involved in a case involving a disappearance, a murder, and codes related to an extremely valuable bitcoin holding.
 Alongside the main investigation, Ron deals with family problems and Ibrahim continues his work with recent parolee Connie Johnson.

 Reception

 The book debuted at No. 1 on The Sunday Times Bestseller list and reached No. 1 on The New York Times Best Seller list for combined print and e-book fiction.
 Critics praised the storytelling as well as the relationships between the characters.
 In her Library Journal review, Liz French wrote, "The crime, though ingeniously plotted, with many red herrings, is not the main attraction.
 It’s the growing love and respect among the Thursdays and their kith and kin, including a few criminals and cops, that is the biggest draw."